 fbpx

-First hours after a C-section
+First hours after C-section

-First hours after a C-section
+First hours after C-section

 No, there is no need to wait.
-The anaesthetic molecules are too large to reach the milk, so the baby cannot be affected by the medication you have been given for the cesarean.
+The anesthetic molecules are too large to reach the milk, so the baby cannot be affected by the medication you have been given for the cesarean.
 In addition, you will breastfeed when you are already conscious, which will indicate that you have already metabolized the anesthesia.
-The most important thing is that you are accompanied either by your partner, a family member or a health professional, who will help you place the baby and hold it in case you do not feel strong or sleepy.
+The most important thing is that you are accompanied either by your partner, a family member, or a health professional, who will help you place the baby and hold it in case you do not feel strong or sleepy.

-Can I make skin-to-skin?
+Can I have skin-to-skin?

 It is very important that for this first skin-to-skin contact, a series of safety rules are followed: